Machine Learning

 What if the proof of concept shows our data is not good enough?

-That is one of the most valuable outcomes of a PoC — finding out early.
-We will tell you exactly what data improvements would be needed and estimate the effort.
-Sometimes a few weeks of data cleanup makes the model viable.
-Sometimes the data fundamentally does not support the prediction.
-Either way, you know before investing $50K+ in a production build.
+That is one of the most valuable outcomes of a PoC.
+You find out early.
+We tell you exactly what data improvements are needed and how much effort they would take.
+Sometimes a few weeks of cleanup makes the model viable.
+Sometimes the data does not support the prediction at all.
+Either way, you know before committing $50K+ to a production build.

 Get Started